-Natural language querying includes a set of techniques for improving the user interface for BI.
+Natural language querying includes a set techniques for improving the user interface for BI.
 This allows business people to generate queries, explore data and receive and act on insights in natural language using voice or text.
-Early implementations are focused on improving to meet existing metrics via voice, text queries and embedded chat channels for a larger number of employees.
+Early implementations are focused on improving to meet existing metrics via voice, text queries and embedded chat channels for a larger number employees.

 As the technology matures, natural language querying could be enhanced with AI guidance for improved insight, as well as natural language processing (NLP) techniques applied to back-end data analysis like conversational analytics and sentiment analysis.
 Conversational analytics evaluates customer service or employee-to-employee interactions, while sentiment analysis can help summarize consumer opinion from social media.